signalapp/ContactDiscoveryService/README.md

 # CI

 Azure Pipelines is what we currently use for CI.
-It has two separate Pipelines that run on PR and merges to master.
-You can see results for the PR and master runs on
+It has two separate Pipelines that run on PR and merges to main.
+You can see results for the PR and main runs on
 [Azure's site](https://dev.azure.com/signal-testing/directory-testing/_build) or
 in GitHub's UI.